RogerBergling/BoF/README.md

 Choose a nice adress in the list

 ## Step 5 Creating the payload (payload4.py)
-ip
-port
-offsett
-retn
-payload = buf
+ip, port, offsett, retn, payload = buf, padding, buffer
-padding
-buffer

 Immunity Debugger and mona are used for this

 Here you need to know what OS is running the application.
 It is hard to create a reverse shell from Windows machine with a payload for Linux.